cajogos/bitcoin-core-api/README.md

 These are the calls you can already use, make sure to do the proper type of request and send the correct params for them.

-## Contributors
+## About The Project

-This project was built on top of my other Open Source PHP framework [Biscuit Link](https://biscuit.link).
+This project was built on top of my other Open Source, PHP framework, project [Biscuit Link](https://biscuit.link).

-Find out more about the author here [carlos.fyi](https://carlos.fyi).
+Find out more about the author by going to [https://carlos.fyi](https://carlos.fyi).